 Utilisation of health care facilities or services (e.g. immunisation coverage, number of visits, rates of hospitalisation).

-Financial protection, as measured by changes in out-of-pocket (OOP) health expenditure at household or individual level, and also catastrophic health expenditure or impoverishment from medical expenses.
+Financial protection, as measured by changes in out-of-pocket (OOP) health expenditure at a household or individual level, and also catastrophic health expenditure or impoverishment from medical expenses.

 Health status, as measured by morbidity and mortality rates, indicators of risk factors (e.g. nutritional status), and self-reported health status.